Gigliola Cinquetti: Career

-Cinquetti returned in the Eurovision Song Contest 1974, held in Brighton, where she again represented Italy.
-Performing the song "Sì" ("Yes"), the music and lyrics of which were written by Mario Panzeri, Daniele Pace, Lorenzo Pilat and Carrado Conti, she came second with 18 points after "Waterloo", sung by Sweden's ABBA, who won with 24 points.
+Cinquetti returned to the Eurovision Song Contest 1974, held in Brighton, UK, where she again represented Italy.
+Performing the song "Sì" ("Yes"), the music and lyrics of which were written by Mario Panzeri, Daniele Pace, Lorenzo Pilat and Carrado Conti, she came second with 18 points after "Waterloo", sung by 's ABBA, who won with 24 points.
 The live telecast of her song was banned in her home country by the Italian national broadcaster RAI, as the event partially coincided with the campaigning for the 1974 Italian divorce referendum which was to be held a month later in May.
 RAI censored the song because of concerns that the name and lyrics of the song (which constantly repeated the word 'Sì') could be accused of being a subliminal message and a form of propaganda to influence the Italian voting public to vote 'Yes' in the referendum.
 The song remained censored on most Italian state TV and radio stations for over a month.
 Cinquetti later recorded versions of the song in English ("Go (Before You Break My Heart)"), French ("Lui"), German ("Ja") and Spanish ("Sí").
 The English-language version reached number 8 in the UK singles chart in June 1974.

-She graduated from the art school of Salerno, also obtaining the qualification to teach.
-She married Luciano Teodori in 1979, and they have two children together – Giovanni and Costantino.
-She has a sister named Rosabianca.
-Her parents are Luigi and Sara.

 In the 1990s, Cinquetti became a professional journalist and TV presenter and among others she hosted the current affairs programme Italia Rai on RAI International.
 She later co-hosted the Eurovision Song Contest 1991 with Toto Cutugno, who had brought the event to Italy with his victory in Zagreb the previous year – the country's first win in the contest since her own twenty-six years earlier.

 In 2008, Cinquetti received an award as a tribute to her career in Italy and around the world.
 She published an autobiography in 2014.

 Cinquetti returned to the Eurovision stage to perform "Non ho l'età" as an interval act during the final of the in Turin.

 Sanremo participations

-In the following occasions, Gigliola Cinquetti competed at the Sanremo Music Festival:
+Gigliola Cinquetti competed at the Sanremo Music Festival on twelve occasions, namely: